amithhd/iml_test3/README.md

 ### Example

-An example of using this code with the "PlayTennis" dataset:
+An example of using this code with the "PlayTennis" dataset.